Technical Guide

 Buoy swellCalculationPowerEst. wave face height

-This buoy power score is best used as a relative measure of swell energy.
-Higher numbers mean more potential surf energy at the buoy, but they do not directly guarantee a specific breaking wave height at the beach.
+This power score is best used as a relative measure of swell energy.
+Higher numbers mean more potential surf energy offshore, but they do not directly guarantee a specific breaking wave height at the beach.

 Direction, refraction, island shadowing, and local bathymetry still determine how much of that energy actually turns into surf at a given spot and how big the final breaking waves appear.